cncf/tag-security/assessments/projects/rook/self-assessment.md

 #### `Ceph CSI Driver`
 The Ceph-CSI driver provides the provisioning and mounting of volumes.
 This is split into three types of storage: block, file, and object.
-* The Ceph CSI Driver for block storage is also called “RADOS Block Device” and RBD, a software instrument that orchestrates the storage of block-based data in Ceph.
+* The Ceph CSI Driver for block storage is also called `RADOS Block Device` and RBD, a software instrument that orchestrates the storage of block-based data in Ceph.
 Ceph Block Device splits block-based application data into “chunks”.
 RADOS stores these chunks as objects.
 Ceph Block Device orchestrates the storage of those objects across the storage cluster.
-* The Ceph CSI Driver for File storage, or the Ceph File System (CephFS), provides a POSIX-compliant filesystem as a service that is layered on top of the object-based Ceph Storage Cluster.
+* The Ceph CSI Driver for File storage, or the Ceph File System, `CephFS`, provides a POSIX-compliant filesystem as a service that is layered on top of the object-based Ceph Storage Cluster.
 CephFS files get mapped to objects that Ceph stores in the Ceph Storage Cluster.
 Ceph Clients mount a CephFS filesystem as a kernel object or as a Filesystem in User Space (FUSE).
-* For object storage, a Ceph Object Store includes a Ceph Object Gateway (RGW), an object storage interface built on top of librados.
+* For object storage, a Ceph Object Store includes a `Ceph Object Gateway` (RGW), an object storage interface built on top of librados.
 Ceph Object Gateway provides a RESTful gateway between applications and Ceph storage clusters.

 #### `Ceph Daemons`
 The Ceph daemons run the core storage architecture.
 They are daemons that maintain a map of the state of the cluster.
 This “cluster state” includes the monitor map, the manager map, the OSD map, and the CRUSH map.
 A Ceph cluster must contain a minimum of three running monitors in order to be both redundant and highly-available.
 Ceph monitors and the nodes on which they run are often referred to as “mon”s.
-* The Ceph manager daemon (ceph-mgr) is a daemon that runs alongside monitor daemons to provide monitoring and interfacing to external monitoring and management systems.
+* The Ceph manager daemon, `ceph-mgr`, is a daemon that runs alongside monitor daemons to provide monitoring and interfacing to external monitoring and management systems.
 Since the Luminous release (12.x), no Ceph cluster functions properly unless it contains a running ceph-mgr daemon.
-* Ceph monitor daemons maintain a map of the state of the cluster.
+* `Ceph monitor daemons` maintain a map of the state of the cluster.
 This “cluster state” includes the monitor map, the manager map, the OSD map, and the CRUSH map.
-* The Ceph Object Storage Daemon interacts with logical disks.
+* The `Ceph Object Storage Daemon` interacts with logical disks.
-* The Ceph MetaData Server daemon.
+* The `Ceph MetaData Server daemon`.
 Also referred to as “ceph-mds”, must be running in any Ceph cluster that runs the CephFS file system.
 The MDS stores all filesystem metadata.

 #### `CephX`